-The Drakon is a halfway point between the Dynamic and the Lite 209.
+This is a newer addition to the SMP line up.
+Think of the Drakon as a halfway point between the Dynamic and the Lite 209.
 Think of it as a Dynamic with more padding or a Lite 209 with less padding and you won’t be far wrong.
 It suits the same people who choose Dynamics with the benefit for those who need it of more padding.
 I use a Composit on my road bikes but after a lot of trial and error testing, the Drakon has become my choice for XC mtb racing.
 Just a great all round seat that suits a wide variety of physiques and weights.
 I’ve also found the Drakon to be a good choice for athletic women who don’t like a heavily padded seat.
 The Drakon has quite a lot of padding but it doesn’t feel that way initially.
 Like all of the padded SMP’s it takes 2 – 3 weeks of regular use for the padding to soften up.

 Full Carbon Lite max width:130mm / eff. width 92mm Typical weight 125 gms.